Last year we had 84 dancers and 6 instructors; they came from 10 states and British Columbia! We look forward to seeing you this year!

 Dance for Joy! presents

-Join us for an extraordinary weekend of learning where the instructors will not only teach but collaborate with each other developing your Cross-step Waltz repertoire while creating and developing the genre.
+Join us for an extraordinary weekend of learning where the instructors will teach and collaborate, developing your Cross‑step Waltz repertoire while creating and developing the genre.

-With Richard Powers, Stanford University, Nick and Melissa Enge, UT at Austin, and your friends Lilli Ann and Claire Carey.
-Richard will be partnered by Melissa, Lilli Ann or Claire.
+With Richard Powers, Stanford University; Nick and Melissa Enge, UT at Austin; and your friends Lilli Ann and Claire Carey.

-With 12 hours of instruction, catered Saturday lunch and three dances!
-Cost $185.
+With 12 hours of instruction, catered Saturday lunch and two dances!

 Tentative Schedule — subject to change |